xma711/notebook/database/relational_database/postgres/README.md

 You are connected to database "postgres" as user "postgres" via socket in "/var/run/postgresql" at port "5432".
 ```

-grant database to a role
+Grant database to a role
 ------------------------------------

 Sudo -i -u postgres # linux terminal goes to this user

-then create the "new_user" if not created: createuser --interactive
+Then create the "new_user" if not created: createuser --interactive

-enter 'psql'.
+Enter 'psql'.

 Then set a password for new_user:
 ALTER USER newuser password 'enter_password'